Nampai2Fire9/DS_Loans/TW_CC_ModelComp/Readme.md

  <img src="images/accuracy_scores2_201811.png" width="600">

 We can also illustrate the stronger performance of the tuned model with a precision-recall curve.
+The standard ROC increases from 60.35% to 64.4% with tuning as well.

 <img src="images/prec_recall_dectreeNabyes_201811.png" width="600">